What you need to know.

 When Do Children Start Teething?

-On average, babies start teething when their first teeth come out at around 6 months of age.
-Don’t be alarmed if your child starts teething a little sooner or later than this, as variation is completely normal.
-In premature babies, the eruption of teeth can be delayed.
+On average, babies are born and their first teeth usually begin to emerge around 6 months of age.
+Do not be alarmed if your child starts teething a little sooner or later.
+Variation is normal.
+In premature babies, tooth eruption may be delayed.

 Teeth normally erupt in pairs.
-The first teeth to come through are the lower middle teeth (central incisors) at around 6 months of age.
-Following this, the upper middle teeth come through a couple of months later.
-Two months after this, the upper and lower lateral incisors begin to emerge
+The first to come through are the lower middle teeth, among the bottom front teeth, at around 6 months.
+A couple of months later, the upper middle teeth appear.
+Then the upper and lower lateral incisors begin to emerge about two months after that.

-The first baby molars (back teeth) start coming through at 12 months to 14 months of age.
-These are larger than others and can often cause increased discomfort as they break through the skin.
-The four canine teeth come through at 18 months, and finally, the second molars at 2 years of age.
+The first baby molars usually emerge between 12 and 14 months.
+These teeth are larger and can cause increased discomfort as they push through the gums.
+Four canine teeth usually appear at 18 months, followed by the second molars at around 2 years.

 What To Expect With Teething